Ermita de Nuestro Padre Jesús

 General San Martín

-Born in the Argentine town of Yapeyú in 1778, the soldier José Francisco de San Martín played a prominent role in the fighting against Napoleonic forces due to his participation in the Battle of Bailén.
-The “Father of the Country” – as he would later come to be known in Argentina – fought in the […]
+The soldier José Francisco de San Martín, born in the Argentinian town of Yapeyú in 1778, took an important part against the Napoleonic army due to his involvement in the Battle of Bailén.
+The “Father of the Nation” as he will come to be known in Argentina, fought in the African crusade, in varied military […]

 What was the situation before the Battle?